SparkCC/sparkcc-governance/sparkcc-conflicts_of_interest.md

 If a person suspects that a committee member has failed to disclose a conflict of interest, they must notify the committee.

-Contacts
+## Contacts

-For questions about this policy, contact the committee by Email at committee@sparkcc.org
+For questions about this policy, contact the committee by email at committee@sparkcc.org